 With effect from September 18 2019, charges on deposits will apply to Lagos, Ogun, Kano, Anambra, Abia, Rivers, and the FCT in addition to the already existing charges on withdrawals.

-For individual accounts, cash transactions above ₦500,000 attract 2% and 3% processing fees for withdrawals and deposits respectively.
-As for corporate accounts, processing fees of 5% and 3% are charged on cash withdrawals and deposits above ₦3 million.
+For individual accounts, cash transactions in excess of ₦500,000 attract 2% and 3% processing fees for deposits and withdrawals respectively.
+As for corporate accounts, processing fees of 5% and 3% are charged on cash withdrawals and deposits in excess of ₦3 million.

-CBN clarifies that these charges will apply only to the amount above the stated threshold.
+CBN clarifies that these charges will apply only to the amount in excess of the stated threshold.

 The Cash-less Policy deposit/withdrawal charge is only on the amount in excess of the limit.
 For instance, if you deposit a cash of N501,000.00.
 N1,000.00 is in excess of the limit.
 The bank will charge you 2% of N1,000.00 which is N20.00.